 The cost of a local move will mostly be dependent on a flat dollar amount per hour.
 But that is also a variable that isn't fixed – for example, if a customer is moving more than 50 miles away, the cost to transport will typically be based on the weight of the shipment instead of a standard hourly rate.
 When in doubt, inquire with the moving company that you're working with, and they should explain what constitutes a local move and its corresponding price structure.

-An interstate move is a long distance move that typically traverses states.
+An interstate move is a long-distance move that typically traverses states.
 The American Moving and Storage Association states that the average cost to move across state lines can be anywhere between $4300 and $4800 with an average distance of about 1200 miles.
-Unlike an intrastate move, the price to move across state lines is based on the weight of the shipment, the distance, and any labor costs associated with contractors.
-Then you will need to factor in the cost of valuation and additional services to ensure the safe travel of your goods across such large distances.
+Unlike the time structure of an intrastate move, the price to move across state lines is based on the weight of the shipment, the distance, and any labor costs associated with contractors.
+Then you will need to factor in the cost of valuation and additional services to ensure the safe travel of your items across such large distances.

 Regardless if you're moving intrastate or across state lines, other factors come into play that will affect the quote that you will receive.
 Here are the factors that affect how much a moving company charges you.

-Charges and surcharges.
-A materials charge for packing paper, boxes, mattress bags, and tape will also be factored in, with the sales tax being included into the price.
+A materials charge for packing paper, boxes, mattress bags, and tape will also be factored in, with the sales tax being included in the price.
 Typically you will be subjected to the sales tax of the company's home state, regardless of the state that you're moving to.